opendrift.readers.basereader

 Remove the specified variables.

-class opendrift.readers.basereader.ReaderBlock(data_dict, interpolation_horizontal='linearNDFast', interpolation_vertical='linear')[source]
+class opendrift.readers.basereader.ReaderBlock(data_dict, interpolation_horizontal='linearNDFast', interpolation_vertical='linear', wrap_x=False)[source]

 Class to store and interpolate the output from a reader with data on a regular (structured) grid.